Recent Water Damage Posts

 All areas need to be dried as best as possible.
 The other areas need to be addressed in other ways if the severity is high.
 For example, some areas of the wall may have to be cut out in order to prevent mold from growing.
 However, in this instance, SERVPRO is using specific tools in order to help quicken the drying process.

-In the featured picture, are team is using a dehumidifier and a duct tube to help localize heat to the specific areas that need to be dried.
+Our team has a few methods for drying out specific areas.
+One method uses dehumidifiers and duct tube to help localize heat to the specific areas that need to be dried.
 This process will get rid of any water that remains in the walls or ceiling.

 Did you know that SERVPRO also cleans up sewage backups?